 The biggest disadvantage of pier and beam foundations compared with slab structures is the cost.
 While the foundations of small sheds and buildings may be cheaper with a pier and beam structure, elevating your home is almost always more expensive than letting it sit directly on the ground.

 Here are some other disadvantages to pier and beam foundations, which could be potential roadblocks when buying or selling a home:

-If you decide on a pier and beam foundation either out of choice or necessity, bear in mind that no structure is perfect.
+If you decide on a pier and beam foundation either out of choice or necessity, remember that no structure is perfect.
 Fortunately, most pier and beam foundational issues are easily remedied when spotted early.
-However, to determine the best solution requires professionals who can guarantee quality.
+However, determining the best solution requires professionals who can guarantee quality.

 With over 25,000 foundation repairs over the last 25 years, we understand pier and beam foundations.
-For a no charge evaluation or to learn more about pier and beam foundations, contact us.
+For a FREE evaluation or to learn more about pier and beam foundations, contact us.

 Editor’s note: this content has been updated.
 It was originally published on 05/06/2015.